datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 Let's start with what we already know from the previous steps.
 Go to _Replit_ and create a new project for this Python programming assignment.
 Go to the package manager and install _Flask_, the Python package we use to make a web server.
 Have a look at Task 3.1 of the previous assignment if you struggle to find your way.

 As we can see on the screenshot above, we aim to generate three different charts:

-* the 'New Cases' in the world in the last 24hrs;
+- the 'New Cases' in the world in last 24hrs;
-* the 'Total per Country';
+- the 'Total cases per Country';
-* the distribution of 'Confirmed Cases' in a given country over time.
+- the distribution of 'Confirmed Cases' in a given country over time.

 Thus, we can structure our code with three HTTP routes with there respective Python function to serve each chart.
 In addition, we need a fourth one to serve the dashboard itself.